laila12399/lailascoaching/content/1-on-1-coaching.md

 showtoc: false
 hidden: true
 ---
-Use this form if you would like to arrange a 1-on-1 phone coaching session with me.
-My current rate is $30/30m, $50/hr.
+Use this form if you would like to arrange a 1-on-1 coaching call with me.
+First 30m call is free of charge.

+I am currently helping people as:
+1) Accountability & Productivity Coach
+2) Rebious Teen Coach
+3) Perfectionism & effcientcy Coach
+4) Bullying Coach

-{{< oneononeform >}}
+{{< contactformone >}}